Double Ball Roulette

 Double Ball Roulette Probabilities

-When split bets are concerned, the chances of winning will be 0.0027 and 0.0997 respectively.
-The chances of losing, on the other hand, are 0.8975.
+For split bets, the chances of winning are 0.0027 and 0.0997 respectively, while the chances of losing are 0.8975.

 The chances of placing a winning corner bet are 0.0110 and 0.1883 respectively.
 While playing Double Ball Roulette, the chances of placing a losing corner bet are 0.8005.

-When the Five-number bet. is concerned, the probability of winning will be 0.0173 and 0.2285 respectively.
+When the Five-number bet is concerned, the probability of winning will be 0.0173 and 0.2285 respectively.
 The chances of losing with Five-number bets are 0.7541.

 Finally, when it comes to 6-number bets or Double Street bets, the probability of winning will be 0.0249 and 0.2659.
 With that roulette variant, the chances of placing a losing 6-number bet are 0.7091.